sergiusens/snappy-docs/build-snaps/python.md

 ## Next steps

-Congratulations on finishing, you have an app in edge ready to share with other developers.
+Congratulations, you have an app in edge ready to share with other developers.

 What to learn more?
 Continue on to learn how to get your app ready for a wider audience.